 Crew members on commercial vessels, including cruise ships, are also subject to unique provisions of admiralty law.
 The Jones Act, part of the Merchant Marine Act of 1920, allows seamen to seek redress from ship owners for unseaworthiness or negligence.
 The Jones Act provides for “Maintenance and Cure” which covers the room, board, and other expenses for an injured seaman while recovering at home (“maintenance”) as well all medical expenses (“cure”).
 Entitlement to maintenance and cure must continue to the point of maximum medical improvement (MMI) — the point at which further treatment would not yield objective benefits.
 Since crew members may suffer illnesses and injuries spanning every body system and part, the medical issues that fall under the Jones Act span nearly every medical field including Orthopedic Surgery, Neurology, Infectious Disease, Burn Surgery, and Internal Medicine.

 Medical issues in cruise ship and Jones Act litigation are inherently complex and cover elements (e.g. “Maintenance and Cure”) that may be unfamiliar to most medical experts.

-Elite Medical Experts has extensive experience in cruise ship and Jones Act cases, and secures nationally recognized university experts for all aspects of maritime litigation and consulting, including:
+Elite Medical Experts has extensive experience in medical issues involving cruise ships and Jones Act cases, and secures nationally recognized university experts for all aspects of maritime litigation and consulting, including:

-With the ability to identify and align nationally recognized, Board-Certified specialists from leading university medical centers, Elite Medical Experts provides the most up-to-date resources for MARITIME litigation.
-To secure hand-selected expert witnesses from any field of medical or surgical practice, please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.
+With the ability to identify and align nationally recognized, Board-Certified specialists from leading university medical centers, Elite Medical Experts provides the most up-to-date resources for maritime litigation.
+To secure a hand-selected Cruise Ship physician expert witness, or an expert from any field of medical or surgical practice, please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.